No Customs or Duties!

 How do I know if my T680 has halogen or LED OEM headlights?

-2014-2018 came with halogen plus LED daytime running light strip.
-2019+ Next Gen came with full LED.
+Classic T680s (2012-2021) came with halogen low/high beams plus an LED daytime running light strip.
+Next Gen T680s (2022+) came with full LED.
 If your existing headlights have visible bulbs through the lens, you have halogen.
 If the lens is uniformly illuminated, you have LED.

 Can both Driver and Passenger side use the same headlight?